 Before the creation, there was nothing that existed except for Him.
 After creation ex nihilo we might erroneously assume that something now exists in addition to Him.[xi]
 This would effectively be a change in God’s absolute unity.
 How can we thereby say that God exists alone after creation when there now exists an additional entity—the universe?
 Or how can we say that once the world was created, that God is somehow aware of something He previously was not?

 No, it is clearly understood that the world is entirely nullified in relation to God, and at the same time is wholly united with Him.
-God is therefore just as alone after the world was created as He was alone prior to its creation.
+God is, therefore, just as alone after the world was created as He was alone before its creation.
 Relative to the Infinite One, all the worlds are as sheer nothingness and nonexistent.[xii]
 For it says, “You were [the same] before the world was created, [You are the same since the world has been created].
-Being of absolutely no account relative to God, all the worlds effect no change in Him.”[xiii]
+Being of absolutely no account relative to God, all the worlds affect no change in Him.”[xiii]

-God does not change His nature or His will, and there is nothing existing that can alter Him.
-The Alter Rebbe adds that God’s knowledge has never changed: “For by knowing Himself, He knows all created things, since all derive from Him and are nullified in relation to Him.
+God does not change His nature or His will, and nothing is existing that can alter Him.
+The Alter Rebbe adds that God’s knowledge has never changed: “For by knowing Himself, He knows all created things since all derive from Him and are nullified in relation to Him.
 Creation thus added nothing to God’s knowledge.
 This knowledge self-existed before creation, and it is with this prior knowledge that He knows all of creation.”[xiv]

-So in light of this understanding, how can we continue to believe that we, as created beings are somehow separate from God?
-No, it is implausible, except in our arrogance which is pride.
+So, considering this understanding, how can we continue to believe that we, as created beings are somehow separate from God?
+No, it is implausible, except in our arrogance, which is pride.
 Pride is the elevation or even consideration of one’s own identity over God’s unity.
 God is the Supreme King of kings—and all of creation is considered as nothing before Him and utterly nullified before His Will, which brings life to all, and continually brings us into being out of nothingness—ex nihilo.